 The Honors Program is not a separate degree program, but is designed to augment the course work required for a degree.
 In most cases, honors courses can be substituted for required or elective credits.

 The requirements of the Honors Program are flexible to meet the needs of our students – whether part-time, full-time, traditional, or non-traditional.

-Participants in the Honors Program are eligible for Honors Program Scholarships, either as entering degree students or as continuing students.
+Participants in the Honors Program have the opportunity to apply for positions as student leaders in the Honors Program and Honors Program Student Association (HPSA).
+Honors students are also eligible for Honors Program Scholarships, either as entering degree students or as continuing students.

 Why consider the Honors Program?

 - To enhance the overall educational experience at UMA